DigitalBrainJS/define-accessor2/README.md

 :star: An extended version of Object.defineProperty function.
 Define feature-rich properties for your objects :star:

 # Features
+- supports decorators for methods and class properties
+- legacy and current draft of decorator interface supported at runtime
 - lazy properties
-- cached properties - cache the value returned by the getter.
+- cached properties - cache the value returned by the accessor getter.
 Cached value can be flushed later
-- validation handler
+- validation hook
 - Joi validation out of the box
-- built-in basic type system
+- built-in basic type system (see [Built-in types](#built-in-types))
 - automatically flushes getter cache after changing related properties
 - defining custom validators
 - creating isolated contexts to define validators in a local scope